Where are Crab Snares Legal? State Guide & Laws 2026

 • Trotlines

 Texas allows up to 6 crab traps per recreational license holder.
 Each trap must have escape vents, biodegradable panels, and proper buoy markings.
-Violating gear restrictions can result in fines and license suspension.
+Violating gear restrictions can result in fines ranging from $100 to $500 and potential license suspension.

 Florida's Ban on Crab Snares

-The Florida Fish and Wildlife Conservation Commission states clearly: "Crab snares are not considered legal gear in the state of Florida."
-This prohibition applies to all state waters, regardless of the target species.
+The Florida Fish and Wildlife Conservation Commission (FWC) states clearly: "Crab snares are not considered legal gear in the state of Florida."
+This prohibition applies to all state waters, regardless of the target species or fishing location.

 Florida-approved crab gear includes: